typedb/typedb-docs/_09-query/01-match-clause.md

 Note: although, `name` has explicitly been assigned to only `person` and `organisation`, the matched `thing`s include `company` and `university` as well.
 This is because they both subtype `organisation` and therefore inherit `name` as an attribute of their own.

 ## Examples
-To see some `get` queries powered by complex and expressive `match` clauses, check out the [examples of querying a sample knowledge graph](/docs/examples/queries).
+To see some `get` queries powered by complex and expressive `match` clause, check out the [examples of querying a sample knowledge graph](/docs/examples/queries).

 ## Summary
 We learned how to use the `match` clause to write intuitive statements that describe a desired pattern in the knowledge graph and fill in the variables that hold the data we would like to acquire.